omicscodeathon/HIV-1-Genetics-Africans/README.md

 + The proposed research is aimed at in silico  screening of HIV-1  pol protein pol(gene) sequences from NCBI virus repository from Eastern African countries and genetic characterization using computational approaches.

 ## Objective
- + To investigate the prevalence of viral variants circulating in different Eastern  African countries  to better characterize the HIV-1 epidemic.
+ + To investigate the prevalence of viral variants circulating in different Eastern  African countries  to better characterize the HIV-1 epidemic and epidemiology.

 ## Prerequisites
 + Involves generation of sequences from NCBI virus repository from different East Africa countries of HIV-Pol region.